PLANNED PET PARENTING

 WHAT to look for

 How many puppies are there in the store?
-How many puppies in each confinement?
+How many puppies are in each confinement?
 How many employees?
-Are the puppies eating, drinking, playing, sleeping, urinating, and defecating in their small cages?
+Are the puppies eating, drinking, playing, sleeping, urinating, and defecating in their cages?
 Are there any play areas to indicate that the puppies are not always locked in cages?
 Do you notice anyone cleaning kennels or changing water and food as a routine?
 Do the puppies have identification tags?
 When asking about a puppy, notice if the tag is checked and the records or “papers” pulled to match that tag.
-Don’t be so sure that the “papers” you are shown belong to the that particular “puppy”
+Don’t be so sure that the “papers” you are shown belong to that particular “puppy.”

 WHAT to ask